vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Joe's on San Pablo Avenue to replace my SIM card and switch to a cheaper plan.
 There were two employees at the store; Kaya was the main person who helped me.

+## Sunday July 12

+In the evening, I made a trip to downtown Berkeley.
+I purchased groceries from Trader Joe's, checking out with Patrick at 5:50 PM.
+I then went to Udupi Palace and got a spinach masala dosa.